 5. Luxury Spa & Relaxation Retreats

 - Examples: Miraval Arizona Resort & Spa (Tucson, Arizona, USA) is renowned for its luxurious spa treatments, equine experiences, and mindfulness programs.
-Canyon Ranch (Lenox, Massachusetts, USA; Tucson, Arizona, USA) provides a holistic wellness approach with extensive spa services, medical consultations, and fitness classes.
-Lake Austin Spa Resort (Austin, Texas, USA) focuses on luxurious tranquility and award-winning cuisine.
+Canyon Ranch (Lenox, Massachusetts, USA) provides a comprehensive approach with extensive spa services.

 - Ideal for: Women seeking ultimate relaxation, pampering, and a high-end experience to de-stress and revitalize in comfort.